Orthodox Wedding Ceremony in Italy

 The Ceremony of the Sacrament of Marriage consists of several parts.
 First, some prayers and then, the priest joins the right hands of the bride and groom.
-Their hands remain joined until the end of the wedding ceremony, which symbolizes the coupleís union.
+Their hands remain joined until the end of the wedding ceremony, which symbolizes the couple's union.

-Then bride and groom are crowned with thin crowns, or "stefana," which are joined by a white ribbon and have been blessed by the priest.
-The crowns symbolize the glory and honor that is being bestowed on them by God, and the ribbon symbolizes their unity.
+Then bride and groom are crowned with thin crowns, or "Stefana" which are joined by a white ribbon and have been blessed by the priest.
+The wedding crowns symbolize the glory and honor that is being bestowed on them by God, and the ribbon symbolizes their unity.
 The "Koumbaro" then exchanges the crowns between the heads of the couple, three times.

-The priest then leads the couple, which are still wearing their stefana, three times around the altar on their first steps as a married couple.
-The "Koumbaro" follows close behind the couple holding the "stefana" place.
+A reading of the Gospel follows the crowning then wine is given to the couple.
+They each drink it from three times.The priest then leads the couple, which are still wearing their Stefana, three times around the altar on their first steps as a married couple.
+"Koumbaro" follows close behind the couple holding the "Stefana" place.
 At this point the couple is usually showered with rice.

-When the Ceremonial Walk ends, the priest blesses the couple, the crowns are removed and he then separates their previously joined hands with the bible, reminding them that only God can break the union which they have just entered into.
+When the Ceremonial Walk ends, the priest blesses the couple, crowns are removed and he then separates their previously joined hands with the bible, reminding them that only God can break the union which they have just entered into.

 These documents vary according to the type of ceremony and the nationalities of the bride and groom.